Want to Become a Real Estate Photographer? Here’s Exactly How to Start (Without Fancy Gear or Big Clients)

 🛡️ Insurance

-Protecting your equipment, business, and yourself is essential.
+Protecting your photography equipment, business, and yourself is essential.

 General liability insurance safeguards you in case of accidents while on a property, such as someone tripping over your gear.